pypyr/pypyr/README.rst

   # log is an alias for loglevel, so less typing, wooohoo!
   $ pypyr mypipelinename --log 20

-  # If you don't specify --loglevel it defaults to 20 - INFO logging level.
+  # If you don't specify --loglevel it defaults to 25 - NOTIFY logging level.
   $ pypyr mypipelinename

   # run pipelines/mypipelinename.yaml.
 The 2nd argument is any arbitrary string,